MatsukiTsushida/piaxe-minerGUIset/README.md

 # THIS IS THE GUI VERSION OF THE PIAXE MINER BASED ON PyQt5 (WINDOWS SUPPORT)

-## !Before setting up make sure you have Python on your machine!

 ## Linux
 1. Pull the repository